 A chemigation applicator initially must be certified by the Department, and re-certified every four years.
-To receive certification, an applicator must complete training and testing, which is provided by the University of Nebraska Cooperative Extension.
+To receive certification, an applicator must complete training and testing, which is provided under contract with NDEQ by the University of Nebraska Cooperative Extension.
 Applicator certifications also are reported on a calendar-year basis.
-In 2010, the application form for the Chemigation Applicator Certification was redesigned to include the United States Citizenship Attestation Form required of individuals that receive State benefits.
+The application form for the Chemigation Applicator Certification includes the United States Citizenship Attestation Form required of individuals that receive State benefits.

-In 2010 to date, 806 applicators have been trained, tested and certified, bringing the current number of certified chemigation applicators to 4,323 applicators.
+In 2011, 2040 applicators have been trained, tested and certified, bringing the current number of certified chemigation applicators to 4,628 applicators.
 Information about chemigation applicator training dates and certified applicators is available after the first of each year on the Department's web site, www.deq.state.ne.us.

-The Department entered into two interagency agreements with the University of Nebraska concerning the Chemigation program.
+The Department has two interagency agreements with the University of Nebraska concerning the Chemigation program.
 The first intergovernmental agreement is to implement the chemigation annual training program for applicator certification.
+This agreement runs through 2012.
 The second is to develop an internet-based chemigation training program.
-The internet-based chemigation training program is scheduled to be implemented in 2011.
+The internet-based chemigation training program is in the final stages of being implemented.